-David is a a Small Animal Director at Galedin vets and has an particular interest in small animal medicine, and exotics, in particular bird.
-He does veterinary work for both BARK and the Berwick Swan and Wildlife trust.
+David is a a Small Animal Director at Galedin vets and has an particular interest in small animal medicine, and exotics, in particular birds.
+He does veterinary work for both BARK and the Berwick Swan and Wildlife Trust.

 Kreative Technology kindly built our new website, provides all email, hosting and domain name registration all as a donation to B.A.R.K.